 What can Women’s Aid do for me?

 Women’s Aid is the national charity working to end domestic abuse against women and children.
-We are a federation of over 220 organisations providing more than 300 lifesaving services to women and children across England.
+We are a federation of over 180 organisations providing just under 300 lifesaving services to women and children across England.

 Our work is built on over 40 years of campaigning and developing new responses to domestic abuse.